mdkamran-stack/Devops_interview-question-asked_2025/intequestions/AWS_int_prep.md

 Then give one real-world example:

 For an e-commerce application, I would use PostgreSQL for orders and payments because transactions are critical, MongoDB for the product catalog because product attributes vary, Redis for user sessions and caching, and Elasticsearch for product search.
+ACID stands for Atomicity, Consistency, Isolation, and Durability.
 A – Atomicity

 All operations succeed or none of them succeed.